mcantelon/node-deja/README.md

 ## Configuration

 If you're ultra-lazy, you can set your GitHub username in $HOME/.gitconfig.
-You'll then be able to do quick writeable clones like this:
+You'll then be able to do quick writable  clones like this:

     deja clone dotfiles